-The NJSIAA has adopted a list that includes performance enhancing substances, patterned after the NCAA's banned substance list and contains the same types of substances that are banned by the International Olympic Committee and WADA.
+The NJSIAA has adopted a list that includes four banned-drug classes and 87 examples of banned substances.
+This list is patterned after the NCAA's list of banned substances and contains the same types of substances that are banned by the International Olympic Committee and the World Anti-Doping Agency (WADA).
 Using any substance belonging to a banned class violates the rules of sportsmanship, can be detrimental to the student's health, and is considered cheating.